abanoub-dice/spread-front/README.md

 - ⚛️ React 19 with TypeScript support
 - 🎨 Material-UI (MUI) v7 for beautiful, responsive UI components
 - 📱 React Router v7 for advanced routing capabilities
-- 🎯 Redux Toolkit for state management
+- 🎯 Zustand for lightweight state management
 - 🔄 React Query for efficient data fetching and caching
 - 📝 Form handling with React Hook Form and Yup validation
 - 🎨 Styling with Tailwind CSS and Styled Components